File Uploader

 On this page

-- We’re building the next version of File Uploader.
-Check out the beta.
+- We’ve built the next version of the File Uploader.

-Uploadcare File Uploader is a responsive and mobile-ready HTML5 website solution that allows users to select and upload multiple files from various sources.
+Uploadcare jQuery widget is responsive and mobile-ready HTML5 file uploader that allows users to select and upload multiple files from various sources.
 Also, it includes an in-browser image editor.
 You can customize the appearance and functionality to match your website and task.

-control on an HTML page with a button that opens up the File Uploader dialog.
+control on an HTML page with a button that opens up the Uploading Widget dialog.

 Like this: